-Eligibility and criteria: A graduating student demonstrating both an excellent academic record and outstanding character.
+Eligibility and criteria: A graduating student who demonstrates both an excellent academic record and outstanding character

-One valedictorian and one salutatorian are chosen from each School.
+Each School selects one valedictorian and one salutatorian.

 Awards ceremony: The awards are presented at the Nihon Budokan on the day of the commencement ceremony.